-Present Sultan: Tuanku Azwar Abdul Djalil Rahmatshah Al Hajj, cucu Sultan Abdul Aziz Abdul Jalil Rahmad Shah.
-Sejak / since 2003.
+Present Sultan: Tuanku Azwar Abdul Djalil Rahmatshah Al Hajj, grandson of Sultan Abdul Aziz Abdul Jalil Rahmad Shah.
+Since 2003.

 The Sultanate of Langkat is one of the older states on the north-eastern seaboard of Sumatera.
-Although dating back to the pre-islamic age, reccorded history is available only from the 17th century.
+Although dating back to the pre-islamic age, recorded history is available only from the 17th century.

 The potential for developing the plantation economy was a great temptation to the Dutch and the prospect of income from leases, too great for the Raja.
 Musa al-Khalidy, assumed the title of Sultan and a reign name to signifying his complete equality with his former overlord.
 In common with Deli, Asahan and Siak, the sultanate prospered beyond expectation.
 Rubber demand boomed during the Great War and the ever-growing demand for oil followed during the 1920’s and 30’s.
 By the early 1930’s the Sultan of Langkat was the wealthiest ruler in Sumatra, thanks to oil royalties from the Pengkalan Brandan fields.
 All this only served to enhance the envy of the Japanese.